sealink/radiant-page_factory-extension/README.md

 +   **Modeling.** Pages need to retain some association to their initial factory so that we can sync parts as changes are made to the factory.

     Should it be possible to change a page's factory after creation?
-Ideally, the Factory class is decoupled to the point that there shouldn't be a reason not to.
-Again, flexibility should be preserved wherever possible.
+After some thought, I'm going to punt on this.
+In the past it's proven difficult to swap page parts on the fly, and adding another select to the Page UI seemed confusing (especially next to the existing 'Page Type' select.)

 +   **Part definitions.** In addition to the part name, I'd like the ability to add a default value and some help/descriptive text.